jasongit0311/maize_for_Li/README.md

 ## Count the number of F1 heterozygous sites
-Before use, please extract the vcf file and compress it with gzip
+Calculate the number of F1 heterozygotes by specifying parents

     Usage: python Get.het_position.py ${vcf file} ${your parent lines} ${output het stat file} > ${output genotype file}

+Note:

+    #Before use, please extract the vcf file and compress it with gzip

 ## Transform VCF file to Genotype file
 Convert vcf to genotype format file for easy sample extraction and marker,vcf file needs to be compressed with gzip